KYKLOS MANIFESTO

 Circular Economy, which gained significant traction in the past decade, offers quite a few strategies for reducing the demand for new products (e.g. reuse, repair, renovate, remanufacture, etc.).
 Despite this, it seems that recycling is the only thing we know how to do (and even this, not very well).
 In the EU for example, while recycled materials currently represent 8.6 percent of raw material input, the share of remanufactured products is estimated at just 1.9 percent, deep renovation rate is a mere 0,2% of construction activity, while reuse and repair are not even measured.
 Even worse, there is no indication that this will change in the short or mid-term: most people today still think that the circular economy is all about recycling and most resource-related policies and efforts are directed to recycling rates, recycled content and product recyclability.
 On the other hand, strategies that would actually reduce resource demand and should have been prioritised, are absent, both in practice and in the policy mix.

-We must prioritise strategies that reduce total demand for natural resources
+We must prioritise strategies that reduce the consumption of natural resources

-We must understand and prepare for the consequences of a reduction in demand
+We must prepare for and mitigate consequences of reduced demand